MaiAbuthraa/ruby-challenges/README.md

 ## Submission Instructions:

-### Option 1: Github (preferred)
+### ByGithub (preferred)
 1. Fork the project into your own Github repo and make it publicly readable.
-1. Commit directly into your repo.
+2. Commit directly into your repo.
-1. Send me the link to the repo once you are done.
+3. Send the  repo link with registration from once you are done.

-### Option 2: Email me the code and output

 # challenges Description